richardjgowers/richardjgowers.github.io/_posts/2015-6-3-Ethanol_Hbonds.md

 ---
 layout: post
-title: "eth_hbonds"
+title: "Hydrogen bonding in Ethanol"
 tags:
     - python
     - notebook
 ---
-## Calculating and detecting hydrogen bonds in Ethanol

 ### Introduction

 This notebook explains how to analyse a molecular dynamics trajectory and count